 Modern policing has changed dramatically over recent years in the face of many challenges.
 Our NHW has kept pace with those changes, and adapted to meet the challenges head on.
 Through our association with Sussex Fed, we meet with our East Sussex Crime Prevention Inspectors on a quarterly basis and liaise with our local PCSO's monthly.

-Seaford & Bishopstone Neighbourhood Watch holds a number of open meetings per year, most notably our AGM in May which is followed by our Spring Expo, and again in September for our Autumn Expo.
+Seaford & Bishopstone Neighbourhood Watch holds a number of open meetings per year, most notably our AGM which is followed by our Spring Expo, and again in September for our Autumn Expo.

 These Exhibition evenings are free, open to all, and a great way to see what our local safety and community support organisations are up to.